edwardsintegratedomics/DemoCode/DataDictionaryRender.md

 -   **BLL** - General betaine-like lipids.
 -   **DGCC** - Specific BLL.
 Properly known as diacylglycerylcarboxyhydroxymethylcholine.
 -   **S\_DGCC** - ???
 Probably some form of DGCC.
 -   **DGTS\_DGTA** - Two specific BLLs, cannot be separated via the Van Mooy Lab mass spec setup because they're structural isomers and are thus grouped together.
-Properly known as diacylglyceryl-N,N,N-trimethylhomoserine and diacylglycerylhydroxymethyl-N,N,N-trimethyl β-alanine.
+Properly known as diacylglyceryl-N,N,N-trimethylhomoserine and diacylglycerylhydroxymethyl-N,N,N-trimethyl Î²-alanine.

 Glycolipids are lipid compounds with sugars as the headgroup.